 These assumptions are based on the best estimates and judgments made by management.
-However, since there is a high degree of uncertainty about projections of demand in major markets, there may be a material impact on the amount of non-financial assets to be recognized in the consolidated financial statements of the next fiscal year if business profitability declines and it is determined that sufficient cash flows cannot be generated.
+However, since there is a high degree of uncertainty about projections of demand in major markets, there may be a material impact on the amount of non-financial assets to be recognized in the consolidated financial statements for the following fiscal year if the business profitability declines and the sufficient cash flows are not expected be generated.

-2) Non-financial assets of the OVALO Group (Property, plant and equipment, Intangible assets, Right-of-use assets)
+3) Non-financial assets of the OVALO Group (Property, plant and equipment, Intangible assets, Right-of-use assets)

-The Company identified an impairment indicator for assets related to OVALO GmbH and its subsidiary within the Transport Solutions Business segment and tested for impairment since the business was affected by a reduction in production by its main customers influenced by semiconductor shortage in the current fiscal year.
-As a result of the test, the Company did not recognize impairment loss since the value in use exceeded the carrying amount of \(\frac{\pmathbf{x}}{2},259\) million (\(\frac{\pmathbf{x}}{7}09\) million in property, plant and equipment, \(\frac{\pmathbf{x}}{4}63\) million in intangible assets, and \(\frac{\pmathbf{x}}{1},087\) million in right-of-use assets).
+The Company identified an impairment indicator for the assets related to OVALO GmbH and its subsidiary within the Transport Solutions Business segment and tested for impairment since the business was affected by a downward revision of future sales forecasts for automotive products and a transition in the business model.
+As a result of the test, the Company recognized impairment loss of \(\xi\)1,761 million (of which, \(\xi\)590 million in property, plant and equipment, \(\xi\)392 million in intangible assets, and \(\xi\)779 million in right-of-use assets) since value in use was below carrying amount.

 The recoverable amount of non-financial assets of OVALO GmbH's business is measured at the value in use.
-The value in use is determined by discounting future cash flows, calculated based on the business plan, using weighted average cost of capital for the discount rate.
+The value in use is determined by discounting future cash flows, calculated based on the business plan, using the weighted average cost of capital for the discount rate.
 The estimation of the value in use includes significant assumptions, such as projected sales to main customers incorporated in the business plan.
-It is assumed that the economy will gradually recover in and after 2023 from the impact of the spread of COVID-19.

 These assumptions are based on the best estimates and judgments made by management.
-However, since there is a high degree of uncertainty about sales projections, there may be a material impact on the amount of non-financial assets to be recognized in the consolidated financial statements for the next fiscal year if business profitability declines and it is determined that sufficient cash flows cannot be generated.
+However, since there is a high degree of uncertainty about sales projections, there may be a material impact on the amount of non-financial assets to be recognized for the consolidated financial statements for the following fiscal year if the business profitability declines and the sufficient cash flows are not expected be generated.